-Recommendation 3/2014

-BP2 establish an effective records management framework and function to support (among other business needs) its requirements for maintaining records of correspondence and other key references relevant to its Licence obligations.
+Recommendation 3/2014 Action Plan 3/2014 BP1 establish an effective records management framework and function to support (among other business needs) its requirements for maintaining records of correspondence and other key references In its implementation of the TRIM document management system, BP1 will accommodate the requirement to maintain records of key documents and references relevant to its Licence obligations. relevant to its Licence obligations.
+Responsible person: General Manager Environment Safety & Compliance Target date:31 March 2015